davidepi/spectre-light/src/README.md

 This involves calculating every interaction with the lights and the materials
 - A filter weights the calculated radiance and affects several pixels near the sample.
 Filters are defined in the same folder of the samplers.
--If the pixel does not interfere with other threads' works the radiance is added to the average, otherwise a mutex is checked and if it is locked, instead of stopping the thread, the value is put into a queue and will be added to the image in the next lock attempt
+-If the pixel does not interfere with other threads' works the radiance converted to rgb is added to the average.
+Otherwise a mutex is checked and if it is locked, instead of stopping the thread, the value is put into a queue and will be added to the image in the next lock attempt

 When every sub-image has been processed the image is saved onto the disk